m-dhieu/alu_regex-data-extraction-m-dhieu/README.md

 4. Push to your fork and open a pull request.

-Thank you for considering contributing.
+Thank you for considering to contribute.
 Feel free to open issues for questions, suggestions, or bug reports.

 ---